The Chicken Paella Recipe of

 By Edu Valor / Author - Spanish Chef

-Anyone can make chicken paella, and I love easy recipes that are also delicious.
-Whenever it was on the menu, we couldn’t wait for lunchtime!
+Chicken paella is easy to make, and I love simple, flavorful recipes.
+Whenever it was on the menu, we couldn’t wait for lunch!

 Some of you might be worried about the type of rice to use.
 Don’t be!
-I made this at home with long-grain rice, and it’s still delicious.
+I made this at home with long-grain rice, and it’s still good.

 Just keep an eye on the cooking time.
 Some round-grain rice can get mushy if cooked too long.